 Latinx Futurism and decolonization.

 Libbi is an Ecuadorian-American artist currently working in sculpture, video, installation, and performance art.

-She is currently pursuing her BFA in Studio Art at the University of South Florida.
+She is currently pursuing her BFA in Studio Art and BA in Philosophy at the University of South Florida.

 Because of her immigrant upbringing, she doesn't get many American pop-culture references and, due to her own honesty, never gets sarcasm.